 Let the venison come to room temperature and wrap each chunk with bacon; securing with toothpicks.
 Grill until the bacon is slightly burnt; or 15 minutes.
 It's better to cook it "low and slow" for the best flavor.

-Friends and family will beg you for these venison recipes.
+Friends and family will beg you for these free venison recipes.
 This requires marinating the venison overnight in half of the marinade, and using the rest to brush on when grilling the next day.
 Don't forget to grill your favorite vegetables, just rub with olive oil and place on grill.

 1/4 cup white vinegar